nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ###Optimize Transactions

 Shows the most optimized number of transactions to ensure that everyone is being paid back.
 User needs to have opened a trip and have expenses to use the command.

-The input syntax is as follows:
+Input syntax:

 ```
 optimize